-The Los Angeles - San Diego - San Luis Obispo (LOSSAN) Rail Corridor Agency's (Agency) annual business plan for fiscal year (FY) 2019-20 and FY 2020-21 identifies the LOSSAN Agency's major goals and objectives for management of the Pacific Surfliner intercity passenger rail service, as well as the budget necessary to administer, market, and operate the Pacific Surfliner service during that two-year period.
+The LOSSAN Agency's annual business plan for FY 2019-20 and FY 2020-21 identifies the LOSSAN Agency's major goals and objectives for management of the Pacific Surfliner intercity passenger rail service, as well as the budget necessary to administer, market, and operate the Pacific Surfliner service during that two-year period.

-Senate Bill (SB) 1225 (Chapter 802, Statutes of 2012), approved in September 2012, authorized the LOSSAN Agency to assume responsibility for managing the state-supported Pacific Surfliner service, subject to negotiation of an interagency transfer agreement (ITA) with the State of California.
+SB 1225 (Chapter 802, Statutes of 2012), approved in September 2012, authorized the LOSSAN Agency to assume responsibility for managing the state-supported Pacific Surfliner service, subject to negotiation of an ITA with the State of California.
 The initial ITA took effect on July 1, 2015 for a three-year period ending on June 30, 2018.
 The ITA was subsequently renegotiated for an additional three-year term effective July 1, 2018 through June 30, 2021.
-The LOSSAN Agency has implemented a number of initiatives aimed at improving the passenger experience on the Pacific Surfliner while also increasing ridership and revenue.
+Over the past several years, the LOSSAN Agency has implemented a number of initiatives aimed at improving the passenger experience on the Pacific Surfliner while also increasing ridership and revenue.
 The LOSSAN Agency looks forward to continuing to work with the state, Amtrak, and LOSSAN member agencies to ensure the Pacific Surfliner remains a safe, reliable, and cost-effective transportation alternative that is well-integrated with connecting transit services and the state's other two intercity passenger rail corridors.